-The 2016 Indian Model BIT covers both direct92 and indirect expropriation.93 Interestingly, it provides a shared understanding of what would constitute direct and indirect expropriation.
+The 2016 Indian Model BIT covers both direct93 and indirect expropriation.94 Interestingly, it provides a shared understanding of what would constitute direct and indirect expropriation.
 It provides that direct expropriation would constitute formal transfer of title or outright seizure.
 Indirect expropriation would occur if measure(s) substantially or permanently deprives the investor of fundamental attributes of the property in its investment such as right to use, enjoy and dispose the investment without formal transfer of title or outright seizure.
+Further, it provides that indirect expropriation could be determined by considering economic impact of the measure, duration and character of the measure.
+In addition to singular measures, indirect expropriation also covers series of measures thereby encompassing creeping expropriation.